 - 1. Baccalaureate degree in nursing or a non-nursing discipline with an associate degree in nursing from a regionally-accredited college or university in the United States or a foreign college or university which is approved by an international transcript evaluation organization recognized by Oklahoma Wesleyan University (see International Student Admissions Criteria). - 2.
 Current unencumbered registered nurse licensure in the United States.
 Students must be licensed in the state in which their practicum and capstone project are implemented. - 3.
-Completion of an undergraduate Statistics course with a grade of "C-" or better. - 4.
-Completion of Health Assessment course with a grade of "C" or better only if enrolling in the Nursing Education track.
+Completion of an undergraduate bachelor's level Statistics course with a grade of "C-" or better. - 4.
+Completion of an undergraduate bachelor's level Health Assessment course with a grade of "C" or better only if enrolling in the Nursing Education track.